NiccoloRighetti/MantoGryllo_Dating/Scripts/Data_preparation.md

-# Commands to prepare the datasets for the analyses
+# Commands to prepare the Datasets for the Analyses
 This pipeline has been applied to the amino acids alignment as well (with the needed changes in input file formats).
 ## Needed programs
 - MAFFT